fbpx

 Child running through Bute Park in Cardiff

-Explore Bute Park: A Green Space in the City
+Explore Bute Park: a Green Space in the City

 Extending away from Cardiff Castle, Bute Park is the perfect place for easy access to a breath of fresh air.
 Stroll along the tree-lined paths, admire the colourful flower beds, or simply relax on a bench and soak in the calm.